camunda/camunda-bpm-examples/dmn-engine/dmn-engine-drg/README.md

 Refer [dmn-engine-java-main-method] example for Maven dependencies  and bootstrapping the DMN Engine.

-### Parsing and Executing the Decision Requirements Diagram
+### Parsing and Executing the Decision Requirements Graph

 Once the DMN Engine is bootstrapped, it can be used to first parse a decision loaded from the classpath: